briatte/asr/README.md

 [revise]: https://docs.google.com/document/d/1QxZUho_ZmsdlIJZ5x87sijz3f6JGiq7t-S_S2bd6NBg/edit?usp=sharing
 [projects]: https://docs.google.com/document/d/1pTb-IY5qYQvIURK8PJItLBQjRzCnMlO7YHOrDOPJZq8/edit?usp=sharing

 `>` Class 8(a): [mock final exam][exam]
 `>` Class 8(b): [final project template][proj]

-_The eighth tutorial wraps things up and might include class presentations of the (draft) student projects.
-The lecture comes with its own exam.
-The total volume of teaching is around 40 hours._
+_The final assessment is either-or -- students get to complete one or the other, not both.
+The eighth tutorial wraps things up and includes class presentations of the (draft) student projects if that is the assessment option used.
+The lecture comes with its own exam in all cases.
+The total volume of teaching is around 40 hours, 24h lecture + 16h tutorials._

 * * *